 The most significant environmental impact of the fashion industry lies in the raw material production, preparation and processing.
 Increasing the proportion of products made from lower impact materials is an essential component of ZALORA’s strategy to mitigate our carbon and environmental impacts.
 As one of our principles is to first focus on ZALORA’s direct impacts, transitioning our own-brand products to be made from less environmentally impactful materials remains an important priority, in line with our target to reach 55% of own-brand products made from preferred materials (ranked A, B & C) by 2030.

 To guide our team in the sourcing of more sustainable fabrics, ZALORA has adopted a Preferred Materials Benchmark.
 This Benchmark ranks materials from A to D (A being the most preferred and D being the least preferred) based on the environmental impact they have at each stage of the life cycle, including raw material, production, the use phase and at the end of life.
-The Benchmark is informed by the material impact scores from the Higg Material Sustainability Index (MSI) of the Sustainable Apparel Coalition and by lifecycle studies.

 CASE STUDY